complxalgorithm/TweetKeywordMapper/README.md

 <h1 align="center">Tweet Keyword Mapper</h1>

-Search Twitter for Tweets containing a particular keyword from the command line, then write results to a CSV or XLSX file and/or map the results using ArcGIS Pro or GeoPandas.
+Search Twitter for Tweets containing a particular keyword from the command line, then write results to a CSV or XLSX file and/or map the count results using ArcGIS Pro or GeoPandas.

 [![asciicast](https://asciinema.org/a/599643.svg)](https://asciinema.org/a/599643)

-Imported Tweet data from a CSV or XLSX file, which will then be used for counting the number of Tweets from each state.
-You can pull data for multiple keywords from the file.
+Import Tweet data from a CSV or XLSX file.
+Pull all data or data for one or more keyword from the file, then map the count results.

 [![asciicast](https://asciinema.org/a/599644.svg)](https://asciinema.org/a/599644)